dmuiruri/aws/README.md

 still promise to offer low latency and high accessibility for these files.
 At the very end of a file's life cycle, it could go into an archive class.

+## Design Observations

+The approach taken in this script is to check whether a file has been modified by looking at the ``Time of most recent content modification expressed in seconds.``

+In Python
+`
+import os

+mtime = os.stat(filepath).st_mtime
+`

+If a file is saved (save icon or key press) the metadata is changed to show that the file has been modified even though no new content has been added or removed.
+This can either be a desirable feature or cause unnecessary bandwidth consumption in a large deployment.